A 2018 survey done by a Republican group, McLaughin and Associates, found that 82% of all Americans approve of term limits for Congress.

 Hitler would agree about his statement on tyranny.
 He said: “How fortunate for leaders that men do not think.”

 Fortunate indeed.
 But we can change that.
 We still have the ability to think.
 Change starts with each single individual.
 We’re all a part of the beautiful and messy American experiment.
-Not a single one of us can simply “opt out” without affecting everything.
+Not a single one of us can simply “opt out” without affecting everything and everyone else.

 John F. Kennedy said this.